Pre-existence: Christianity

+Christianity generally distinguishes the rejected doctrine of the pre-existence of human souls from the pre-existence of Christ.
+The latter holds that Christ existed before his incarnation and is affirmed in mainstream Christian Christology.
+The New Testament passages cited in support of Christ's pre-existence include the prologue of the Gospel of John and passages concerning the Son's role in creation.
+In a study of Hebrews 1, David Wilber argues that the epistle depicts the Son as existing prior to his incarnation by identifying him as the agent through whom God created the universe and as the one who continually sustains it.

 A concept of pre-existence was advanced by Origen, a second and third-century Church Father.
 Origen believed that each human soul was created by God at some time prior to conception.
 He wrote that already "one of [his] predecessors" had interpreted the Scripture to teach pre-existence, which seems to be a reference to the Jewish philosopher Philo.

 Some scholars, including John Behr and Marguerite Harl, argue that this idea, condemned by the church, may have been taught by some later Origenists, but that Origen himself was orthodox in this regard and "never used the terms 'pre-existence of souls' or 'pre-existent intellects', and that Origen was talking about realities outside of time and not about any concept of temporality before our time.
 Such orthodox understandings of Origen also show up in Maximus the Confessor and in the idea of an atemporal fall as taught by Christian theologians Sergei Bulgakov and David Bentley Hart.

 Church Fathers Tertullian and Jerome held to traducianism and creationism, respectively, and pre-existence was condemned as heresy in the Second Council of Constantinople in AD 553.

 Origen referenced Romans 9:11-14 as evidence for his position:

 For the children being not yet born, neither having done any good or evil, that the purpose of God according to election might stand, not of works, but of him that calleth; It was said unto her, The elder shall serve the younger.
 As it is written, Jacob have I loved, but Esau have I hated.
 What shall we say then?
 Is there unrighteousness with God?
 God forbid.